-- Obtaining from those charged with governance and the Directors' a paper in respect of going concern and challenging this, based on our knowledge of the Cell and discussions with those charged with governance; - Consideration of the cash available, the liquidity of the equity portfolio held together with the expected annual running costs of the Cell and determining whether these assumptions were reasonable based on our knowledge of the Cell; and - Reviewing the minutes of meetings of those charged with governance, the TISE announcements and the compliance reports for any indicators of concerns in respect of going concern.
+- Obtaining the directors' paper in respect of going concern and challenging the liquidity of the investment portfolio held, and the expected annual running costs and determining whether these assumptions were reasonable based on our knowledge of the Cell, and consistent with discussions with both those charged with governance and management. - Reviewing the minutes of meetings of those charged with governance, the RNS announcements and the compliance reports for any indicators of concerns in respect of going concern.

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the entity's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Cell's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.